vectordotdev/vector/docs/usage/configuration/transforms/lua.md

 ![](../../../.gitbook/assets/lua-transform.svg)

 {% hint style="warning" %}
-The `lua` transform is in `beta`.
+The `lua` transform is in beta.
 Please see the current [enhancements](https://github.com/timberio/vector/issues?q=is%3Aopen+is%3Aissue+label%3A%22Transform%3A+lua%22+label%3A%22Type%3A+Enhancement%22) and [bugs](https://github.com/timberio/vector/issues?q=is%3Aopen+is%3Aissue+label%3A%22Transform%3A+lua%22+label%3A%22Type%3A+Bug%22) for known issues.
 We kindly ask that you [add any missing issues](https://github.com/timberio/vector/issues/new?labels=Transform%3A+lua) as it will help shape the roadmap of this component.
 {% endhint %}
 The `lua` transforms accepts [`log`][log_event] events and allows you to transform events with a full embedded [Lua][lua] engine.